WIlsonCheong39/SQL-Improvement/README.md

 Add index to foreign keys used in joins to lessen full scan
 <br>
-Add index to where conditions columns that needs to be searched
+Add index to WHERE conditions table columns that needs to be searched
 <br>
 Spend 1 Day